Boom Chicago: Notable alumni

-Heather Ann Campbell, is an executive producer and writer for Rick and Morty, creating many of their most iconic episodes.
+Heather Anne Campbell, is an executive producer and writer for Rick and Morty, creating many of their most iconic episodes.
 Earlier she wrote for Saturday Night Live and was a cast member of Whose Line is it Anyway?
-She has appeared any many other TV shows and is one of the hosts of the podcast Get Played!.
+She has appeared any many other TV shows and is one of the hosts of the podcast Get Played!

+Josh Meyers is co-creator of the Family Trips with the Meyers Brothers podcast.
+He plays Governor Gavin Newsom on The Jimmy Kimmel Show. and is the face and host of Visit California.
+Earlier he starred with Paul Rubens on Broadway in Pee Wee's Playhouse and in the accompanying HBO special.

 Other alumni include Dan Oster (MADtv), Liz Cackowski (SNL), Allison Silverman (Daily Show, Colbert Report), Pete Grosz, Matt Jones (Breaking Bad), Suzi Barrett (Drunk History), Jessica Lowe (Wrecked), E.R.
 Fightmaster (Grey's Anatomy), Ally Beardsley (Dimension 20 and Game Changer) and Carl Tart (MadTV, Party Over Here, and Brooklyn Nine-Nine).

 The British mockumentary Borderline was created by Mike Orton-Toliver, and directed by Matt Jones.
 Greg Shapiro was Boom Chicago's anchorman on CCN, Comedy Central News (Netherlands) and played Donald Trump in the video America First, The Netherlands Second.

-On Broadway in 2023, Pete Grosz performs in Good Night, Oscar.
-Nicole Parker starred with Martin Short in Fame Becomes Me in 2009 and in Wicked in 2010.
-Tarik Davis performed in Freestyle Love Supreme from 2019 to 2022 (As well as on The Amber Ruffin Show on TV).
-Josh Meyers (Red Oaks, The Awesomes) starred with Paul Rubens in Pee Wees Playhouse in 2010–2011 and in the accompanying HBO special.
+On Broadway, Pete Grosz performed in Good Night, Oscar.
+(2022-3) Nicole Parker starred with Martin Short in Fame Becomes Me in 2009 and in Wicked in 2010.
+Tarik Davis performed in Freestyle Love Supreme from 2019 to 2022 (As well as on The Amber Ruffin Show).
 Spencer Kayden co-created and starred in Urinetown in the 1990s and was nominated for a 2012 Tony award in Don't Dress for Dinner.
 In 2006–2007, Lisa Jolley appeared in Hairspray.